-The Judiciary Branch is made up of three courts; the Manorial Court, Northern Appellate Court and the Princess's Court.
+The Judiciary Branch is made up of two courts; the Manorial Court, and the Princess's Court.
 The Princess may establish any other Courts that may be necessary in the future for the efficiency and security of the Princely State.

 Manorial Courts are used by Ladies/Lords of the Manor and involve legal jurisdiction over civil and minor criminal matters.
 Many Ladies/Lords of the Manor are also Dames/Knights.
 Periodically all the tenants meet at a 'Manorial Court', with the Lady/Lord of the Manor where these courts deal civil matters such as tenants' rights and duties, changes of occupancy, and disputes between tenants.
 They do not, however, deal with any serious criminal matters in the Principality and operate solely at the Princess's pleasure.

 The Princess's Courts